rogerhutchings/bpho-grav/user/pages/06.about/default.md

 Parks Road
 OX1 3PU

-**Lena Hagan** is the Administrative Secretary for the BPhO at Oxford and she available to answer your queries about the competitions.
+**Lena Shams** is the Administrative Secretary for the BPhO at Oxford and she available to answer your queries about the competitions.

 For enquiries please contact [BPhO@physics.ox.ac.uk](mailto:BPhO@physics.ox.ac.uk).